raspberrypilearning/321-make-mentor-guide/en/step_3.md

 Currently, there are three levels of path:

-+ 'Introduction to...' these paths are for the creators first introduction to the hardware or software.
++ '**Introduction to...**' these paths are for the creators first introduction to the hardware or software.
-+ 'More...' these paths follow on directly from the 'Introduction to' paths and build on those skills, whilst introducing new ones.
++ '**More...**' these paths follow on directly from the 'Introduction to' paths and build on those skills, whilst introducing new ones.
-+ 'Further...' these paths are currently the most advanced.
++ '**Further...**' these paths are currently the most advanced.
 They build on all of the skills covered in 'Introduction to' and 'More' paths, whilst introducing new skills.

 ### Progression within a path